AdityaKothari27/Querra/README.md

 The application allows users to:
 - Select from multiple research categories (General, Academic, Financial, Technology, Health, Legal)
 - Search for relevant sources on any topic
+- Exclude specific domains from search results
 - Select which sources to include in their research
 - Generate comprehensive reports based on selected sources
 - Export reports in various formats (PDF, DOCX, TXT)
-- Use own documents for search.
+- Use own documents for search
+- Navigate through search results with pagination

 ## Features